If you love to travel and love to write, this free travel writing course will get you one step closer.

 Where should you start?

-This piece combines my own 30 years of journalism experience with great travel writing practice.
+This piece combines my own decades of news reporting with great travel writing practice.
 I've written more than 2000 articles in my life as a journalist, and I now apply these techniques to my travel writing.

 I'll show you how to...